 The Worst Day to Buy a Home

 Spring is the time a young man's fancy turns to . . . home buying!
-Actually, spring-time's home buying frenzy is not limited to gender preference, marital status nor age.
+Actually, springtime's home buying frenzy is not limited to gender preference, marital status or age.
 For example, many single women buy homes.

 Why Home Buyers Pick Springtime to Buy